kolatra/server/README.md

 - Age Encrypted Secrets
 - ...

-The secrets in this repo decrypt to the string `"asd`"
+The secrets in this repo decrypt to the string `"asd"`